estuaryoss/test-libs/zephyr-uploader/README.md

   E.g. -executionStatusColumn=6
 - You also can specify the comments column.
 For example the link where the test logs are.
 The default is 8'th column.
   E.g. -commentsColumn=8
+- Jira Ids are always on the first column in the Excel sheet

 ## Precedence